How To Ride from Sparrow Lake to Parry Sound Ontario…

 Severn River Georgian Bay Sea Doo Tour At Pointe au Baril…

-If you have three days, spend the middle day riding to the Ojibway Club near Pointe au Baril and back (see my article Georgian Bay North Sea-Doo Tour), staying over a second night at the Bayside Inn.
-If you only have two days available or want a more leisurely cruise, simply to do the return ride from Sparrow Lake to Parry Sound the next day.
+If you have three days, spend the middle day Sea Doo riding to the Ojibway Club near Pointe au Baril and back (see my article Georgian Bay North Sea-Doo Tour), staying over a second night at the Bayside Inn.
+If you only have two days of Sea Doo riding available or want a more leisurely cruise, simply to do the return Sea Doo ride from Sparrow Lake to Parry Sound the next day.

 Severn River Georgian Bay Sea Doo Tour Tips…

-There are two key points to remember about riding Georgian Bay.
-It can get rough when it’s windy, so try to pick calmer days for your ride.
+There are two key points to remember about Sea Doo riding Georgian Bay.
+It can get rough when it’s windy, so try to pick calmer days for your Sea Doo ride.
 Another good reason for riding smoother waters is that it’s much easier to spot the various marker buoys that line the main channels to guide you along.
-With the water levels the lowest they’ve been in years, you don’t want to stray much off the main course.
+If water levels are low, you don’t want to stray much off the main course.

-I should also add that if you only have one day to ride, either just do the Sparrow Lake – Port Severn (also a good choice for days that are windy) or launch from Port Severn and ride up to Henry’s for lunch and back, a perfectly doable one day outing.
+I should also add that if you only have one day for Sea Doo riding, either just do the Sparrow Lake – Port Severn (also a good choice for days that are windy) or launch from Port Severn and ride up to Henry’s for lunch and back, a perfectly doable one day outing.

 Whatever you choose, this Georgian Bay South Sea-Doo Tour will keep you coming back for more!